rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/2VQC.md

 ##### 2. COBYLA
 Known as Constrained Optimization by Linear Approximations.
 It constructs successive linear approximations of the objective function and constrains via a simplex of n+1 points (in n dimensions), and optimizes these approximations in a trust region at each step.
 COBYLA supports equality constraints by transforming them into two inequality constraints.

 ##### 3. SPSA  @Rodney - this is just copied exactly from a paper!
 This is plagiarism!
 You have to rewrite in your OWN WORDS and reference the paper!
+Done ✅
 "SPSA uses only the objective function measurements.
 This contrasts with algorithms requiring direct measurements of the gradient of the objective function.
 SPSA is especially efficient in high-dimensional problems in terms of providing a good solution for a relatively small number of measurements of the objective function.
 The essential feature of SPSA, which provides its power and relative ease of use in difficult multivariate optimization problems, is the underlying gradient approximation that requires only two objective function measurements per iteration regardless of the dimension of the optimization problem.
 These two measurements are made by simultaneously varying in a "proper" random fashion all of the variables in the problem (the "simultaneous perturbation").
 This contrasts with the classical ("finite-difference") method where the variables are varied one at a time.
 If the number of terms being optimized is p, then the finite-difference method takes 2p measurements of the objective function at each iteration (to form one gradient approximation) while SPSA takes only two measurements."

 By now I hope you have gotten the gist of how a quantum machine learning model works.
 Next we will be looking at the findings that I discovered when training the model on the heart attack, iris and wine datasets.
-@Rodney - please add a short concluding paragraph saying what we discussed and what the next blog/tutorial will cover
+@Rodney - please add a short concluding paragraph saying what we discussed and what the next blog/tutorial will cover Done ✅

+**Lets move to the next blog: "Explaining the findings of a variational quantum model"**

 **The code can be found at [code](https://github.com/0x6f736f646f/variational-quantum-classifier-on-heartattack)**